bitemyapp/teef/posts/2017-03-25-review-learn-python-hard-way.md

 ## A note from the reviewer

 This review will be self-indulgent.
-I will make copious comparisons to _Haskell Programming from First Principles_ as I'd spent the last few years immersed in working on it.
+I make copious comparisons with _Haskell Programming from First Principles_.

-I write about and primarly use Haskell in my work now.
+I write about and primarily use Haskell in my work now.
 I used Python for about 7 years of my 10 year career so I am comfortable with Python-the-language even if I don't keep up with the community any longer.

 My final conclusions and recommendation are at the bottom of this review!